lizzrobbins/express-generator-tutorial/README.md

 # express-generator-tutorial

+### Technical Tutorial: How to Spin Up a Server Using express-generator

 Express-generator is a skeleton made of folders, files, and code that is used to quickly spin up an Express server.
 Getting this set up is quick and easy!